Dishagaonkar/StudentHealth-Insight/README.md

 2. npm install
 3. npm run start

-#make the google maps api work
+Make the google maps api work:
 1. go to backend/server.js
-2. on line 28, where the variable apiKey is
+2. on line 33, where the variable apiKey is add the api key in quotes

+Make the open ai api work:
+1. go to backend/server.js
-3. add the api key (quotes included ex apiKey = "123456678")
+2. on line 57, where the variable apiKey is add the api key in quotes
-4. profit